 There are some tricks you can use to combat the nauseous feeling you get, which may help you avoid using medication.

 Prevention should be the first strategy.
 Try to avoid situations that may trigger motion sickness.
 Here are some suggestions:

 If these suggestions are not possible or do not help, there are some over-the-counter and prescription remedies that can ease your symptoms.

 Sometimes reducing the sense of nausea is enough to make you feel more comfortable.
 If you do not want to take or cannot take medication, try something with ginger.
 Ginger in small doses has been shown to reduce nausea and vomiting, especially in pregnant women.
 However, the evidence for ginger to treat motion sickness is inconsistent.
 Ginger comes in many forms, and can be found in tea, ginger ale, or bread.
 It also comes in pill form, so it can be taken like any other medication.

-If you take blood thinners (warfarin, aspirin, or others), ginger may increase the risk of bleeding, so consult your doctor or find another remedy.
+If you take blood thinners, ginger may increase the risk of bleeding, so consult your doctor.

 Acupuncture and acupressure are procedures that use needles or pressure points on your body.
 When stimulated, the body reacts.
 The value of these treatments is still being investigated in a variety of health issues.
-People with motion sickness symptoms like nausea or vomiting have mixed results.
+People with motion sickness symptoms like nausea or vomiting have reported mixed results.
 Consider this as an option if other treatments fail.

-Motion sickness is very common.
+Motion sickness is common.
 If you plan ahead before you travel, you may avoid an unpleasant trip.